 Part 3 - Shape and Bake the Croissants

-Place the shaped croissants on baking sheets fitted with parchment paper.
-Brush the croissants with egg wash before loosely covering the croissants with plastic wrap; place in a warm, draft-free area for 1 1/2 to 2 hours to proof.
+- Place the shaped croissants on baking sheets fitted with parchment paper.
+Brush the croissants with egg wash before loosely covering the croissants with plastic wrap; place in a warm, draft-free area for about 2 hours to proof.
 They’re ready to bake when the croissants have expanded in size and their many layers become apparent.